With the arrival of

 Temperature

-During September, Bangkok records an average high-temperature of a still tropical 32.8°C, marking a slight divergence from
+The unfolding of September in Bangkok shows an average high-temperature of a still tropical 32.8°C (91°F), indicating a slight variance from

 Heat index